Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

 \subsection{Main results and open questions}

 We denote the RAAG with defining graph $\Ga$ by $G(\Ga)$.
-Our search for appropriate classes of RAAG's is roughly guided by the outer automorphism group $\out(G(\Gamma))$.
+Our search for appropriate classes of RAAGs is roughly guided by the outer automorphism group $\out(G(\Gamma))$.
 Namely if a property is true for all elements in $\out(G(\Gamma))$, then we ask whether it is also true for all quasi-isometries of $G(\Ga)$.
 See Section \ref{basics about raag} for a review of $\out(G(\Gamma))$.
 Since we are mainly interested in the case where $\out(G(\Gamma))$ is infinite, we need to focus on the 3 types of generators of $\out(G(\Gamma))$ which are of infinite order, namely the adjacent transvections, non-adjacent transvections and partial conjugations.
-Adjacent transvection happens inside a free Abelian subgroup, so it has relatively nice behaviour compared other types.
+Adjacent transvections happen inside free abelian subgroups, so they have relatively nice behaviour compared other types.
 We deal with it first.